-Paul also is on the board of the Iowa Broadcast News Association and is the president.
-He now chairs the membership committee.
+Paul also served time on the board of the Iowa Broadcast News Association and as president.

 The 2010 high school football season was Paul’s first as the voice of the West Des Moines Dowling Catholic Maroons.
-The games originate on KWKY AM1150 in Des Moines.
+The games originated on KWKY AM1150 in Des Moines.
 Paul spent the two seasons prior on the broadcast crew as the fourth member providing scores and in-game updates.
-You can listen on-line at http://www.KWKY.com or Twitter updates at Twitter.com/KWKYSports

 Paul was television news assignment editor at WHO-TV in Des Moines.
 This was his 3rd tour through the studios at 1801 Grand.
 The first two were as an intern, a tape editor and photographer.